Skip to Main Content

 Biography

-She is a licensed psychologist with experience in a range of treatment settings from inpatient and outpatient programs for mental health and substance use to community programs for with women who experience IPV (e.g., domestic violence service providing organizations) and individuals who use IPV (court-mandated programs).
+She is a licensed psychologist with expertise across a range of treatment settings, from inpatient and outpatient programs for mental health and substance use disorders to community programs for women who experience IPV (e.g., domestic violence service providers) and court-mandated interventions for individuals who use IPV.

 Appointments